-SFRWS conducts watershed sanitary surveys for the Hetch Hetchy source annually and for the local water sources and UNHHS every five years.
-The latest local sanitary survey was completed in 2016 for the period of 2011-2015.
-The last watershed sanitary survey for UNHHS was conducted in 2015 as part of SFRWS's drought response plan efforts.
-All these surveys together with the stringent watershed protection management activities were completed by SFRWS with support from partner agencies including National Park Service and U.S. Forest Service.
+SFRWS conducts watershed sanitary surveys for the Hetch Hetchy source annually and for non-Hetch Hetchy surface water sources every five years.
+The latest sanitary surveys for the non-Hetch Hetchy watersheds were completed in 2021 for the period of 2016-2020.
+All these surveys together with our stringent watershed protection management activities were completed with support from partner agencies including National Park Service and US Forest Service.
 The purposes of the surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review results of watershed management activities conducted in the preceding years.
-Wildlife, stock, and human activities are continued to be the potential contamination sources.
+Wildlife, stock, and human activities continue to be the potential contamination sources.
 You may contact the San Francisco District office of the State Water Resources Control Board's Division of Drinking Water (SWRCB-DDW) at 510-620-3474 for the review of these reports.